ASKurz/recoding-Hayes-2018/Chapter_02.md

 ```

     ##   the_2.5_percentile the_97.5_percentile
-    ## 1          0.3889769           0.4919195
+    ## 1           0.389931           0.4929679

 The consequence of this is that our Bayesian credible intervals aren't necessarily symmetric.
 Which is fine because the posterior distribution for a given parameter isn't always symmetric.

-But not all Bayesian intervals are percentile-based.
+But not all Bayesian intervals are percentile based.
 John Kruschke, for example, often recommends highest posterior density intervals in [his work](http://www.indiana.edu/~kruschke/DoingBayesianDataAnalysis/).
 The brms package doesn't have a convenience function for these, but you can compute them with help from the [HDInterval package](https://cran.r-project.org/web/packages/HDInterval/index.html).

 ``` r
 library(HDInterval)